Return to the home page

 Information

-The ride is non-profit making, run by volunteers and exists to raise money for The Kimblewick Hunt, Macmillan Cancer Relief, The Riding for the Disabled Association, The Air Ambulance and other local charities.
+The ride is non-profit making, run by volunteers and exists to raise money for Macmillan Cancer Support, The Riding for the Disabled Association, Thames Valley Air Ambulance, the Royal Agricultural Benevolent Institution and other local charities.

 When does the sponsored ride take place?